234th Rifle Division: Into Belarus

 In preparation for a renewed offensive on Vitebsk the 83rd and 2nd Guards Corps were concentrated on 4th Shock's left wing, deployed along the Sirotino–Gorodok road between Ostrovliane and Mylnishche.
 The STAVKA directed that the city should be taken no later than January 1.
-When the attack began on December 24 the two Corps smashed their way through the German defenses at the junction between the 6th Luftwaffe and 252nd Infantry Divisions, spearheaded by at least two brigades of the 5th Tank Corps, and gained up to 4km.
+When the attack began on December 24 the two Corps smashed their way through the German defenses at the junction between the 6th Luftwaffe and 252nd Infantry Divisions, spearheaded by at least two brigades of the 5th Tank Corps, and gained up to 4 km.
 3rd Panzer Army was forced to order its LIII and VI Army Corps to withdraw to a new line closer to Vitebsk's outer defenses, which took place overnight on December 24/25. by the next day the 234th had reached the vicinity of Petraki.
 Two days later it became involved in a complex battle for the German strongpoint at Gorbachi on the Vitebsk–Polotsk railway, but this was unsuccessful.
 By January 5 the fighting had tailed off due to mutual exhaustion.